Geography of Venezuela: Geology

-The bulk of information in geology when in reference to Venezuela comes from the Andes mountains. in reference to Venezuela, the Andes are located in the northwestern region.
-The Andes are considered the longest mountain range on the Earth spanning from 7,000 kilometers in length and 300 kilometers in width.
+The Andes are located in the northwestern region of Venezuela.
+The Andes are considered the longest mountain range on Earth spanning from 7,000 kilometers in length and 300 kilometers in width.
 The mountains are mainly composed of Paleozoic or older metamorphic rocks.
 Fossils from the Carboniferous period are commonly found throughout the mountain range.

 A recent example is the discovery of a potential new dinosaur found in the Táchira State, unearthed near the outskirts of the Andes mountains.
-The dinosaur was name Tachiraptor admirabilis and is a small specimen measuring in at roughly 1.5 meters from the tip of its tail to the end of its nose.
+The dinosaur was named Tachiraptor admirabilis and is a small specimen measuring in at roughly 1.5 meters from the tip of its tail to the end of its nose.
 The team who discovered the dinosaur believe the specimen dates to the 201 million years ago, right at the end of the Triassic and start of the Jurassic period.

 Rocks and sediments ranging up to the Cretaceous period can be discovered at 3,000 meters or higher.
 In the more southwestern points of the Andes rocks form the Eocene period can be found in large masses.
 There are frequent clay deposits known as kaolinite, which are found all throughout Venezuela.
 These deposits are typically surrounded by latosol, a reddish iron rich dirt.
 The heavy rain that can be found throughout Venezuela has a large impact on the geology.
 Erosion is a common trend in Venezuela especially due to the extreme wet seasons.
 The geology of this mountain range especially in Venezuela has barely been studied even by oil companies.

 Historically Venezuela has struggled from colonization and this has led to a focus on recovery.
 This has led to a focus more on economic advancements and less of a focus on earth sciences.
 As of 2010 Venezuela has been in the midst of a political, economic, social and humanitarian crises.
 Many hope that the election in 2024 will help further advance and improve the nation's current situation.